RefMags/exercise-Ruby-/spot/0511_var_pointer.md

 ***
 ## MyAnswer
 ```
-On Line 4, local variable `a` is intialized with an object string with value `Hello`
+On Line 4, local variable `a` is intialized with an object string with value of `Hello`
-On Line 5, a new local variable `b` is initialized with object string `Hello` which is also referenced by variable `a`
+On Line 5, a new local variable `b` is initialized with object string with value of `Hello` which is also referenced by variable `a`
-On Line 6, variable `a` is reassigned a new object string with value `Goodbye`
+On Line 6, variable `a` is reassigned a new object string with value of `Goodbye`

-On Line 8, the `puts` method is being called with argument `a` and it outputs `Goodbye`
+On Line 8, the `puts` method is being called by passing in the variable `a` as an argument which outputs the string `Goodbye`
  because reassignement was made to the variable.
 The return is `nil`

-On Line 9, the `puts` method is called with argument `b` and it outputs `Hello`.
+On Line 9, the `puts` method is called by passing in variable `b` as an argument
+  which is pointing to the string object `Hello.
   The return is `nil`

+This code snippet is an example of a concept of variables as pointers.
 ```

 ***